-Homework

-Handouts and papers provided at the web site
+Homework Handouts and papers provided at the web site Exams Class notes Articles Your papers or essays

-Exams

-Class notes

-Articles

-Your papers or essays

 For your two papers you will use Turnitin.com.
-I have added everyone to the class list using the roster email address.
+I will shortly add everyone to the class list using the roster email address.

-Class name: Math 46, Winter 2015 Enrollment password: M46-2014Wtr
+Class name: Math 46 Spring 2019 Enrollment password: TeachMath!
+Class ID: 20928297

-Class ID: 9251390

-Write a journal entry for each class.
+Write a journal entry for each week of the class.
 It should be one long or several short paragraphs detailing your reflections on each day's class.
 What struck you as interesting, useful, helpful, unhelpful, puzzling, etc.?
 How are you feeling about the class?
 What are your expectations of the class and your own participation?
 Imagine you are writing to your future self (as in a popular South Park episode?!) and mention those things most memorable!

 Keep your journal entries at a page you get at an etherpad site.
 Email the URL for your site to the instructor at schafferkarl@deanza.edu.
-There are many free etherpad sites; I suggest you use a "public pad" at https://etherpad.mozilla.org/, at which you will click on "Create new public pad;" this is not really public, since the URL is a code that you must record.
+There are many free etherpad sites; I suggest you use a "public pad" at https://public.etherpad-mozilla.org/ at which you will click on "New Pad".
+This is not really public, since the URL is a code that you must record - if you want it to really be private, choose a name that would be difficult to guess, or else click on "New Pad" and Mozilla will assign you a random coded name.
 You must email me the URL for your etherpad journal.
-Use this format:
+Use this format for your journal entries: